DETAILED ACTION

 an imaging device configured to: (¶ 0050 teaches a fluorescence imaging system)

-output first image information corresponding to a first wavelength band associated with fluorescence emitted by a substance; and (See one embodiment at ¶ 0024 and numeral 106 regarding the fluorescence signal.
-Another embodiment at ¶ 0028 teaches using two excitation wavelengths and one fluorophore with one emission wavelength.
-Another at ¶ 0033 teaches using two fluorophores with separate emission wavelengths.
-All of these embodiments include obtaining two wavelength bands associated with fluorescence emitted by the substance.)
+output first image information corresponding to a first wavelength band associated with fluorescence emitted by a substance; and (See one embodiment at ¶ 0024 and numeral 106 regarding the fluorescence signal. ¶ 0033 teaches background on using two fluorophores, a target and a reference, with separate emission wavelengths. ¶ 0042 teaches using three fluorophores, two targets and a reference, each with separate emissions wavelengths.
+This embodiment at ¶ 0042 include obtaining three wavelength bands associated with fluorescence emitted by the substance.)

-determine, based on a comparison of the first image information to the second image information, a property of the substance.
-(A number of techniques are taught to compare the first and second image information to determine a property of the substance, see Q1 at ¶ 0028, Q2 at ¶ 0030 and Q3 at ¶ 0035.)
+determine, based on a comparison of the third image information to the first image information and to the second image information, a property of the substance.
+(A number of techniques are taught to compare the first and second image information to determine a property of the substance, see two wavelength techniques at Q1 at ¶ 0028, Q2 at ¶ 0030 and Q3 at ¶ 0035. ¶ 0042 teaches using two target fluorophores and one reference and comparing three wavelength image information bands.
+Step 104 provides excitation at three wavelengths, step 106 measures at three wavelengths, step 108 performs dividing both target measurements (first and second image information) by the reference measurement (third image information).
+Step 110 shows computing the two ratios at equations 5a and 5b.)

 Wilson does not expressly disclose that all of the above-cited teachings are disclosed in the same embodiment.
 That is, there is no express disclosure that the details of the image output information, image processing system receiving step and the determination steps are all found in the same embodiment.
 It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have combined Wilson’s teachings for image output information, image processing system receiving step and the determination steps in order to provide a single system capable of the tasks that Wilson discloses.
 In view of these teachings, this cannot be considered a non-obvious improvement over the prior art.
 Using known engineering design, no “fundamental” operating principle of the teachings are changed; they continue to perform the same functions as originally taught prior to being combined.

-Regarding claim 7, the above combination discloses the system of claim 1, wherein the image processing system is configured to determine the property of the substance by: determining, based on the comparison of the first image information to the second image information, a wavelength associated with a peak intensity level for the fluorescence; and determining the property of the substance based on the wavelength associated with the peak intensity level for the fluorescence. (¶ 0045 which teaches selecting the peak absorption intensity wavelength and determining the property of the substance on this basis.)
+Regarding claim 7, the above combination discloses the system of claim 1, wherein the image processing system is configured to determine the property of the substance by: determining, based on the comparison of the third image information to the first image information and to the second image information, a wavelength associated with a peak intensity level for the fluorescence; and determining the property of the substance based on the wavelength associated with the peak intensity level for the fluorescence. (¶ 0045 which teaches selecting the peak absorption intensity wavelength and determining the property of the substance on this basis.)

 Regarding claim 8, the above combination discloses the system of claim 1, wherein: the substance is located in a body while the substance emits the fluorescence, and the substance comprises an exogenous substance introduced into the body. (¶ 0086 teaches introducing an exogenous fluorophore.)